Mtillmann/responsive-style-attr/README.md

 </script>
 ```

-The data-attribute object's keys are expanded to media queries while the values are made into selectors and style rules that are placed inside the media queries.
+The data-attribute object's keys are expanded to media queries, the rules are put inside selectors that get wrapped by the media queries.
 The above example would expand to

 ```css
 @media all and (min-width: 255px) and (max-width: 512px) {